-The total PM{10} emissions from the dairy industry will be taken from the FOI's yearly report from the dairy industry (FO-Industrie, 2012).
+Until 2015, the total PM{10} emissions from the dairy industry were be taken from the FOI's yearly report from the dairy industry (FO-Ecodata.
 The supplemental estimate is established by subtracting the PM{10} emission from the dairy industry listed in the PRTR-I from the total emission.